lapinek/platform-scripting/README.AM.md

     >
     > In reality, `outcome` is not limited to the two choices; it can correspond to any variety of authentication paths to continue with, and the string value is arbitrary.

-* <a id="script-type-scripted-decision-node-outcomes-action" name="script-type-scripted-decision-node-outcomes-action"></a>`action`, the variable that can be assigned an [Action Interface](https://backstage.forgerock.com/docs/am/7/auth-nodes/core-action.html) object to define the script outcome and/or specify an operation to perform.
+* <a id="script-type-scripted-decision-node-outcomes-action" name="script-type-scripted-decision-node-outcomes-action"></a>`action`, the variable that can be assigned an [Action Interface](https://backstage.forgerock.com/docs/am/7/auth-nodes/core-action.html) object to define the script outcome and/or specify one or more operations to perform.
 For example:

     [Back to Contents](#contents)